What is our Advanced Studies 300-Hour program all about?

 What happens when I have completed all my requirements?

 Asheville Yoga Center makes every effort to prepare for finalizing the program by sending out emails to those people who are close to finishing.
-We apologize for not having a more efficient tracking system at this time; therefore, it is always in your best interest to also track your Modules yourself.
+We apologize for not having a more efficient tracking system at this time; therefore, it is always in your best interest to also track your courses yourself.
 We provide you these grids upon registration and can send you more if needed.
-Please let us know when you have completed all 11 Modules, and be sure to include your current contact info, mailing address, teaching grids, and CPR copy.
+Please let us know when you have completed all 300 hours with 135 being by a lead instructor.
 We will then verify this through our system, confirm that all of your requirements have been met, and email you the link for the $50 Completion Fee.
 Upon receiving payment, you will receive your Graduation Packet, which includes Yoga Alliance instructions and the Asheville Yoga Center 300Hour Certificate.
 Please allow 10 business days for graduation processing.
 If you don’t hear from us, or even if you do, please contact our 300 Hour Program Advisor with any questions.

-Which modules do I still need to complete?
+Which courses do I still need to complete?